 How To: Players A and B line up on opposite sides of the net in the tram lines.

 Players then rally with Player A only hitting forehands and Player B only hitting backhands.

-Players count any ball that lands inside the tram lines and then totals their score at the end of 5 minutes.
+Players count any ball that lands inside the tram lines and then total their score at the end of 5 minutes.
 After one set is complete, players switch sides.

-Top Tips: The coach should be emphasizing correct technique, good footwork, and early preparation.
+Top Tips: The coach should emphasize correct technique, good footwork, and early preparation.

 Purpose: To consistently keep the ball deep with good height and placement over the net

 How: Players start by marking off a shaded area at the back of the court.

 Player A starts the rally by dropping and hitting the ball to Player B.